Skip to Content

 16. Mango Roll

 While I’ve seen this roll prepared a few different ways, my favorite version of the mango roll is starting with a shrimp tempura roll and adding a thin slice of mango to the top.
 I then like to drizzle a mango puree sauce over the top.
 I love the combination of the tempura shrimp and mango in this roll.
-It’s also a colorful and beautiful roll to serve.
+It’s also colorful and beautiful roll to serve.

 17. Eel Roll